 This post was sponsored by Flight Centre who offer plenty of holidays to South Africa.
+Before travelling, don’t forget to fill out a traveller health questionnaire to enter South Africa.
 Big thanks to all the fab bloggers who have recommended places for my South Africa bucket list.
 Must be time to book a flight soon!

 Enjoyed this post?
 Pin it for later…